TorresAWS/CollegeChemistry/README.md

  ### Open textbooks: the age of free, ugly, textbooks

 The open textbook wave took over higher education several years ago.
 Nowadays, students do not need to pay for expensive college textbooks :smirk:.
 They can find good-quality textbooks (see <a href="https://openstax.org/">OpenStax</a>) and web resources (see <a href="https://open.umn.edu/opentextbooks">UMN library</a>) developed by the education community.
-Still, those resources are not pretty enough.
+Still, those resources are not pretty enough and they need to be beautified.
 An example is the OpenStax books which are good books but still don't look like regular, commercial textbooks.
-Editorials spend a lot of time and mine in developing templates.
+Editorials spend a lot of time and money in developing templates.
 Those templates are reviewed and improved as a textbook is re-edited and improved.
 In the sciences where numerous images and diagrams accompany textbooks, these templates are the key to making a textbook look pretty, and at the same time, they give a certain style to the books.

  ### Textbooks as code

 This project envisions a textbook as computer software.
 Just like a complex app, good textbooks have an elaborate front end and a strong backend supports the front.
 This is particularly critical for the sciences, where textbooks are filled with thousands of numerical problems, or multiple-choice questions.
 Those questions can be placed in databases being retribed not only when the textbook is going for print, but also when the content needs to be delivered through a web portal.
 More importantly, the development of a textbook is similar to the development of code.

 Why is it convenient to develop textbooks as code:
-* Quality assurance: textbook develoment goes through cycles of improvement.
+* Quality assurance: textbook develoment goes through cycles of improvement just like code.
 Collaborative code reviews can ensure quality
 * Versatility: textbook content (e.g. problems, text) can be delivered in multiple formats (e.g. pdf book, pdf quizes, web-base content, online learning management systems content).
 Codep-based content can delivered in all those formats.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>